2-time US champ, Olympic hopeful Liu out with COVID-19

 Just like Knierim and Frazier, who plan to petition for one of the two pairs spots on the Olympic team, Liu has informed U.S. Figure Skating she will petition for one of the three women’s spots based on her body of recent work.

+“I’m fully vaccinated, have been wearing a n95 mask and got 2 negative test results before leaving to Nashville,” Liu posted on Instagram.
+“Things happen unfortunately …

+“I’m thankful to us figure skating for taking the extra precaution and having the necessary testing facilities to help keep everyone here as safe as possible. i’m feeling good physically and mentally and i’m wishing all the girls good luck for tonight.”

-More stressing to those still competing, particularly leaders Mariah Bell and Karen Chen, is the fact that several skaters were in close contact with Liu on Thursday night.
-Bell and Chen even shared a dais for interviews with Liu after the short program, though they were separated by several feet and all wore masks.
+Most stressing to those still competing, particularly leaders Mariah Bell and Karen Chen, is the fact that several skaters were in close contact with Liu on Thursday night.
+Bell and Chen — both of whom are vaccinated — even shared a dais with Liu for interviews after the short program, though they were separated by several feet and all wore masks.

 Liu’s positive test came back during a routine test all skaters, coaches and other staff are required to take four days after arriving in Nashville.
 She had not been displaying any symptoms during practice this week.